 Always Connect With a Purpose

 If you are an eager networking beaver, then the “Who’s Viewed Your Profile” LinkedIn feature is a simple feedback tool.
 So take a look into it to discover the reasons why people are coming to your LinkedIn profile, which could prove invaluable.

 This is just one of a number of LinkedIn features you’re probably not using, so keep your eyes peeled on MakeUseOf for more tips and tricks.
-We also suggest customizing your LinkedIn feed to stay-up-to-date on industry news and following these companies on LinkedIn for interesting insights and content and learning how to message recruiters on LinkedIn the right way.
+We also suggest customizing your LinkedIn feed to stay-up-to-date on industry news and following these companies on LinkedIn for interesting insights and content.
+It’s also important to learn how to message recruiters on LinkedIn the right way.
 Finally, make sure you understand LinkedIn recommendations.